apetro/uw-it-design-system/README.md

 ## View Modes

-To add the "Design | Develop" toggle to a markdown page, add `viewmodes: true` to the page's top matter:
+The "Design | Develop" view modes toggle is automatically included on the component layout.
 ```
 ---
-layout: default
+layout: component
 title: Typography
-viewmodes: true
 ---
 ```

 Use a capture group to assign content to a specific view.
 In the example below, we use the capture group `{% capture designer %}` to assign designer specific content to the design view mode.

 ```
 {% capture designer %}